jlampar/oseer/README.md

 ## Expanding the config files with homebrew content

 The tool is extensible and can be supplied with any OSE-compatibile class.
-If you wish to add anything homebrew:
+If you wish to add anything homebrew, clone the repository, then:

 1. Add the name of a Class or Demi-Human Class to `Class.type.ts` or `DemiHumanClass.type.ts` from the `src/types` directory.